Managing your account

 Planned shutdowns

-• That you will be notified about a shutdown so that you can plan ahead;
+- will notify you in advance about a shutdown so you can plan ahead

-• The timing of the shutdown should suit most customers;
+- plan the timing of the shutdown to suit most customers

 The timing of all planned shutdowns will be set following consultation with the Irrigator Advisory Committee (for a shutdown affecting a large part of the scheme) or customer groups or individuals (for shutdowns effecting small areas).
 Sunwater will complete all planned shutdowns within the period notified to customers (unless later varied by agreement with the group originally consulted with), unless something occurs that is beyond Sunwater’s control, such as adverse weather conditions.